 2. Dudhsagar Falls, Goa

-Here is another most beautiful of the 10 breathtaking waterfalls in India.
+Here is another most beautiful of the water falls in India.
 Dudhsagar falls shot to fame after being pictured in the Shahrukh Khan & Deepika Padukone starrer blockbuster, Chennai Express.
 The magnificent outpouring of white water, spouting over the elevated, nearly vertical face of the mountain from a spectacular height of 1017 feet, is both breathtaking and awe inspiring.
 The majestic beauty of these falls make us realize that there are many forces in nature much more powerful that the human mind and body.

 The name ‘Dudhsagar’ literally translates to ‘sea of milk’.
 The waterfall gives us an allusion of the white spray and foam that the great waterfall creates, as it gushes into the waters of the lake.
 The falls are at their zenith during the monsoon season, although they are a popular attraction all year round.
 Tucked away in the crescent shaped valley, the waterfalls are carpeted with lush green flora,thus becoming a perfect getaway for honeymoon couples.